Kolmen-Tech/default-token-list/README.md

 This package includes a JSON schema for token lists and the default token list used in the Spectrum Finance interface

 ## JSON Schema
-The JSON schema represents the technical specification for a token list which can be used in a cross-chain dApp interface, such as the ErgoDEX Interface.
+The JSON schema represents the technical specification for a token list which can be used in a cross-chain dApp interface, such as the Spectrum Finance Interface.

 The JSON schema ID is https://spectrum.fi/tokenlist.schema.json